t638403/scrollplay/README.md

 Scrollplay
 ==========
 A jQuery plugin to replace an image with an HTML5 video on a certain criteria.
-This criteria defaults to crossing the vertical center of your browser window.
+This criteria defaults to crossing the vertical center of your browser window due to a scroll event.

-Usage
+Basic usage
 =====
 Add jQuery and scrollplay to the document
 ```html